 one spay should do.

 I'm printing PLA 150mm/s at a temperature of 240C!!!

 One last tip..... don't listen to the screaming noise of your extruder ad higher speeds :D

 For a older version an info look at http://www.thingiverse.com/thing:48646

 Liked ByView All

 Snap on Lubricator V1.1 by JPH is licensed under the Creative Commons - Attribution - No Derivatives license.

-We're sure JPH would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure JPH would love to see what you've printed.
+Please document your print and share a Make with the community.